Graph-Native Normalization: Redundancies in Labeled Property Graphs

 \begin{definition}[GN-2NF] A graph $G$ is in \emph{GN-2NF} with respect to a GN-Schema $\Sigma$ if every property mentioned in the schema is fully dependent on a key. \end{definition} Recall the structurally implied axioms (cf. Section~\ref{sec:dependency}).
 Indeed, in any graph, for every property $k$ of graph object $o$, there is a trivial key: the object $o$ itself.
 Therefore, we conclude that every GN-Schema vacuously satisfies GN-2NF.

-We continue with our definition of further normal forms.
-Our goal is to define GN-3NF and GN-BCNF.
-To achieve this, we first introduce the notion of $Q$-GN-3NF and $Q$-GN-BCNF.
-We call the latter two \emph{scoped} normal forms in line with our \ac{gnfd} terminology, since they are defined in terms of a graph pattern $Q$, which we call the scope.
+To define GN-3NF and GN-BCNF, we first introduce $Q$-GN-3NF and $Q$-GN-BCNF.
+We call these \emph{scoped} normal forms, in line with our \ac{gnfd} terminology, since they are defined relative to a graph pattern $Q$ (the scope).